The Pros and Cons of Cultivating Soil

 • Cultivate beds or rows individually, so that parts of your garden remain undisturbed.
 Earthworms, ground beetles, and many other beneficial life forms prefer stability to change.

-• Avoid cultivating in the fall if you can mulch instead.
+• Avoid cultivating in the autumn if you can mulch instead.
 Pull out spent plants and compost them, and then scuff up the surface with a hoe to kill weeds.
 Mulch through winter, and save actual cultivation for spring.

 • Calendula weed seeds